CCM19/ccm19doks/docs/agency-version/themes.md

 # Themes

 Under the menu item Themes you can create new system-wide themes and play them out for all customers.
-After that, these themes are available in all customer accounts.
+Afterwards, these themes are available in all customer accounts.

 Create or edit the desired theme and then distribute it to all your users using the blue "Distribute Theme" button.